This-Is-Prince/dotordinals/README.md

 # Dot Ordinals

+Inspired from @BillLaboon command line ordinals https://twitter.com/BillLaboon/status/1724779175121490132 this project is aimed to create a dapp around it.

 Dot Ordinals is a web application designed to interact with the Polkadot blockchain.
 It allows users to upload data as ordinals and view them using a transaction ID.
 The application showcases how to utilize the Polkadot.js API to work with blockchain transactions and encodings.

 ## Features